tamilselvanarjun/auto-ed/docs/_build/html/_sources/mod1.rst.txt

 The Basics of Forward Mode
 --------------------------
+Automatic differentiation is something of a compromise between numerical differentiation and symbolic differentiation.
+Automatic differentiation provides numerical values of the derivatives of a function.
+These numerical values are correct to machine precision and are not influenced by any kind of "step size" like in numerical differentiation.
+Even though automatic differentiation provides derivatives to machine precision, it does not require evaluation of a symbolic derivative.
+One other thing to keep in mind about automatic differentation is that we usually think of it as yielding the derivative of a function evaluated at a specific point.
+This should be borne in mind throughout this unit.
+We will evaluate a function at a specific point and we will automatically get its derivative at that same point.

 The major concept underlying automatic differentiation is *the chain rule*.
 Recall from calculus that the chain rule states that to find the derivative of a composition of functions, we multiply a series of derivatives.
 For illustration, let :math:`f(t) = g(h(t))`.
 We have